mezdef/marcziani.com/_drafts/no-country-for-old-things.md

 Once even the barest of inroads had been made, the rabbit hole begun to yawn wide: *How often do I use this?* goes into the maybe pile; *Where did this come from?* is flung into the corner; *Don’t I already have, like, 4 of these things?* heads straight for the donation pile.
 These questions all eventual stumble into to the consideration of exactly how much is required for the living of life and being yourself.

-It is at this point that questions relating to the oft-nebulous [minimalism][L1] loom large, and one begins to wonder *how many books can I fit into my suitcase?*
+It is at this point that questions regarding the oft-nebulous [minimalism][L1] loom large, and one begins to wonder *how many books can I fit into my suitcase?*

 ---

 The pack-discard-move cycle seems—if one listens to the resigned lamentations of friends—to be among the more execrable experiences associated with a household move.
 Much of this seems to depend on the formative years of life spent learning by example.
 More often than not, those habits ingrained early will stick though maturation leading down a line somewhere along the Pack Rat to Minimalist spectrum; Shaped and shifted by experience gained along the way, these habits often reflect personal habits in subtle ways.
 That is not to say that a shift from one to the other—either corralled by circumstance or self-initiated—is at any time is out of the question.

-The living situation in which a person finds themselves reenforce certain habits; studio apartment living entails close quarters and limited storage space, where as a multi-bedroom house encourages the room to be filled lest it feel 'empty'.
+The living situation in which a person finds themselves reenforce certain habits; studio apartment living entails close quarters and limited storage space, where as a multi-bedroom house encourages filling lest it feel 'empty'.
 When it comes time for a move, the currently occupied space and how you have populated it will—to a large extent—dictate the work ahead.

-Having made similar moves previously (house to apartment, apartment to smaller appartment), the usual pack and move requires the shedding (or perhaps just leaving) of possessions to suit new circumstances.
-When these decisions are nigh, the totality of your belongings becomes the bundles of individual items that must be sorted though, boxed up, and then dispatched to a new location.
+Having made similar moves previously (house to apartment, apartment to smaller apartment), the usual pack and move requires the shedding (or perhaps just leaving) of possessions to suit new circumstances.
+When these decisions are nigh, the totality of your belongings become the individual items that must be sorted though, boxed up, and then dispatched to a new location.

-While categorizing, assessing, and filing, stopping to ponder the various objects that pass on by is almost an inevatibility; How they were acquired and why have they stuck around?
+While categorizing, assessing, and filing, stopping to ponder the various objects that pass on by is almost an inevitably; How they were acquired and why have they stuck around?
 Such surface level questions are useful for the purposes of sorting.
 Gifts tend to be harder to discard, less frequently used items bought on a whim easier.
 But, should one wish to venture deeper, the questions become at once somewhat less practical and more philosophical: What does the volume and nature of my possessions say about me?

 > “These are my things, and I like to be surrounded by them.
 I do some things with these things, but the main thing I to with these things is be me."
 >